Jane Anger

-Jane Anger was an English author of the sixteenth century and the first woman to publish a full-length defence of her sex in English.
+Jane Anger was an English writer and the first woman to publish a full-length defence of her sex in English.
 The title of her defense, Jane Anger Her Protection For Women was published in 1589.
 In the late sixteenth century, it was rare for women to write and publish on secular, or non-religious themes.
 It was also rare for women to argue against male supremacy.

-Title page, Jane Anger her Protection for Women.
-London, 1589.